aharonium/opensiddur.org/posts/posts/tkhine-for-shabbat-mevorkhim-rosh-hodesh-kislev_(aharon.varady_2017-11-12).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 Dear mother Leah, stand before the Resplendent Throne and plead for your children and also for me your daughter (___daughter of___) that I and my husband should merit to raise our children, and that our daughters not fall to the lot of wicked men.
-Let us be fortunate in our livelihood so that we may be able to give them good and religious men and let them have good and religious children.
-Amen.
+Let us be fortunate in our livelihood so that we may be able to give them good and religious men and let them have good and religious children. <em>Amen</em>.
 </div></td>
 </tr>